 For decisions to be made at a committee meeting there must be a quorum.
-State statute ORS 660.135(3) defines a quorum as at least two employers and two employee representatives.
-More specifically, masons require two employer representatives and two employee representatives from each trade, Concrete Finishers and Brick Masons: totaling and minimum of 8 reps to complete a quorum.
+State statute ORS 660.135(3) defines a quorum as at least two employer and two employee representatives.
 The Committee follows Robert's Rules of Order.